tefdara/Wavecraft/README.md

 # Wave-Craft
 Audio segmentation, decomposition and more...

 Wave-Craft is a Python-based tool for audio manipulation, segmentation and decomposition.
-It is built on top of the [librosa](https://librosa.org) library, which provides a wide range of audio processing and analysis tools.
-Wave-Craft provides a command-line interface for performing various operations on audio files, including segmenting them into smaller samples based on onsets or other methods, decomposing them using various methods, applying filters, writing metadata, normalising, triming, extracting features etc.
+It's a unification of a lot of small bash and python tools I made to make my life easier.
+It is built on top of the [librosa](https://librosa.org) library, which provides a wide range of audio processing and analysis tools. `Wave Craft` has a command-line interface for performing various operations on audio files, including segmenting them into smaller samples based on onsets or other methods, decomposing them using various methods, applying filters, writing metadata, normalising, triming, extracting features etc.

-Wave-Craft is a new project of mine and is a work in progress.
-New features and improvements are being added regularly.
-It is intended for use by audio engineers, musicians, and anyone else who needs to work with large number audio files.
+This is a new project of mine and is a work in progress.
+I'll be updating and expanding it in the coming months, years, decades, centuries, and millennia.

 ## Dependencies